 3. In-House Code Using an Open-Source Solution: these are pubs or media companies that built their own consent tools using an open-source solution like AppNexus or Axel Springer

-4. In-House With Proprietary Code: these are pubs or media companies that built their own consent tools using the IAB 'vendorlist' file, effectively building their own CMP using the IAB framework
+4. In-House Code Using the IAB 'vendorlist' File: these are pubs or media companies that built their own consent tools using the IAB 'vendorlist' file, effectively building their own CMP using the IAB framework

-In the report, we are tracking #1-#3.
-We exclude #4 because the goal of this report is to track 3rd-party CMP adoption, not whether sites are asking for consent at all (nearly all are).
+In the report, we are tracking #1-#4.
+We exclude #5 because the goal of this report is to track 3rd-party CMP adoption, not whether sites are asking for consent at all (nearly all are).
 This methodology does mean that some 1st-party solutions will be included, though, if (1) they use open-source code or (2) they are registered with the IAB / use the IAB 'vendorlist' file.
 These two buckets account for less than 5% of all CMP usage, though.